pjmcconnellogue/Hierarchical-Nonlinear-MPC-and-Super-Twisting-Sliding-Mode-Control-for-a-Wheeled-Biped-Robot-/README.md

-# Robust Wheeled Bipedal Locomotion
+# Hierarchical Nonlinear MPC and Super-Twisting Sliding Mode Control for a Wheeled Biped Robot Under Uncertainties

 Hierarchical NMPC with a Super-Twisting Sliding Mode fast layer and Whole Body Control for a wheeled bipedal robot (LimX TRON-1A), with a unified Monte Carlo robustness campaign runner.